Patrick’s Big Idea:

-Patrick’s Big Idea: Patrick’s students will take what they learn about weather in class and use it to build and program mini weather stations.
-These weather stations will also allow students to learn STEM-based skills such as coding and measuring data.
-The use of the EM spectrum in the development of sensors is ubiquitous in STEM fields today.
-The students will “build” and “program” mini weather stations powered by an Arduino board and weather sensors.
-The stations can measure in real time elements of weather such as temperature, humidity, air pressure and wind speed.
-The project will require students to work in groups to build and code the weather station.
-The stations can be designed to work remotely via Bluetooth or Wi-Fi.
-This project will allow students to integrate modern technology into our science lessons.
+Patrick’s students will take what they learn about weather in class to build and program mini weather stations.
+These weather stations will allow students to learn STEM-based skills such as coding and measuring data.
+Students will build and program mini weather stations powered by an Arduino board and weather sensors.
+The use of the electromagnetic spectrum in developing sensors is ubiquitous in STEM fields today.
+The stations can measure elements of weather such as temperature, humidity, air pressure and wind speed in real time.
+The project will require students to work in groups to build and code the weather stations, which can be designed to work remotely via Bluetooth or Wi-Fi.
+This project will allow students to integrate modern technology into classroom science lessons.

-Interesting Facts: Patrick is in his 14th year teaching 6th grade science.
-He loves being in nature and all things water – including water sports like surfing, stand-up paddle boarding, and kayaking.
+Patrick is in his 14th year teaching 6th grade science.
+He loves being in nature and all things water – including surfing, stand-up paddle boarding and kayaking.